Jonathan Cape (London, UK)

 Size: 4.75″ x 7″

 In 1926, Jonathan Cape reused the name for a series of titles drawn primarily from their back catalog with a general focus on travel and international authors.
 In 1927 the series began to be published in the U.S. by Jonathan Cape & Harrison Smith.
 In 1928 William Heinemann Ltd. joined Cape to co-publish the series, adding new titles from Heinemann’s back catalog.
-Cape issued 218 titles in the initial series and an additional 7 titles as part of the New Travellers’ Library (in 1950).
+Cape issued 218 titles in the initial series and an additional 8 titles as part of the New Travellers’ Library (in 1950 and 1951) for a total of 226 titles in the regular series.
 A few titles, such as e.e. cummings The Enormous Room, were only published by Cape and Smith in the U.S. Heinemann also issued unique titles as part of the series.
 The Travellers’ Library is an interesting example of a global collaboration between three publishers issuing titles in one similarly designed and formatted reprint series.

 Two sources provide significant background on the Travellers’ Library, including a full bibliography with print dates, numbers of reprints, and total copies printed.
 Information on this page is drawn from these sources.